Managing Devices

 Exporting Devices

-1. In EnOS Management Console, select Device Management > Device Assets, and click Batch Operations.
+1. In EnOS Application Portal > Developer Console, select Device Management > Device Assets, and click Batch Operations.

 2. You can either export all of the devices listed by clicking Export > Export All, or export specific devices by selecting the devices you wish to export and click Export > Export Selected.